sjpb/ansible-lustre/roles/lustre-exporter/README.md

 Install a Prometheus exporter for [Lustre metrics](https://github.com/HewlettPackard/lustre_exporter), creating a systemd service `lustre_exporter`.
 Metrics are available on `http://localhost:9169/metrics`.

+Some grafana dashboards for this exporter are listed [here](https://github.com/HewlettPackard/lustre_exporter/issues/45#issuecomment-454393303).

 TODO: add configuration of port and TLS.

 Requirements